elevien/Math50_2024/index.md

 <p><span class="important"><strong>Exams:</strong> There will be an in-class midterm quiz and a final.
 I will provide practice exams and additional practice problems for each one. </span></p>

 <p><strong>Exercises:</strong> Your homework is to submit solutions to a set of exercises.
-You will submit your solutions to Canvas (approximately) every week before I release the solutions.
+You will submit your solutions to Canvas (approximately) every week.
 Then, the following week you will self-evaluate (i.e., grade) your solutions and submit the evaluation.
 You should use the following point scale, which I will elaborate on in class.</p>
 <ul>
     <li>0 - No work was done, or barely any effort was made. </li>
     <li>1 - You put down partial work, but didn't put much effort in and didn't reach out if you needed help.</li>